phu0n9/Enterprise_Assignment1/README.md

 * Mr Thanh's slides and answers from Email

 * The inspired design websites: https://croplab.vn/ and https://llab.vn/ and https://tiki.vn/

+* Using google tutorial to add Google Maps with a marker to My Website: https://developers.google.com/maps/documentation/javascript/adding-a-google-map